Semiparametric Single-Index Estimation for Average Treatment Effects: Estimation

-We consider the case where the nonparametric function $g_{0}(\cdot)$ resides in the Hilbert space $\mathcal{L}^2$ with a norm $\langle g, h \rangle := \int g(w) h(w) \exp (-w^{2} / 2) d w$ for $g, h \in \mathcal{L}^{2}$.
+We consider the case where the nonparametric function $g_{0}(\cdot)$ resides in the Hilbert space $\mathcal{L}^2$ with an inner product $\langle g, h \rangle := \int g(w) h(w) \exp (-w^{2} / 2) d w$ for $g, h \in \mathcal{L}^{2}$.
 The Hilbert space contains all polynomials, all power functions and all bounded, real-valued functions, which are often encountered in both applications and econometric theory \citep[see][for a review]{Chen2007}.\footnote{We explain the properties of Hilbert space used for this paper in Appendix B.} Let $\{h_{j}(\cdot) \}_{j=1}^{\infty}$ be the orthonormal basis for the Hilbert space.
 Then, we have the orthogonal series expansion for any function $g \in \mathcal{L}^2$:

 where the inner product $c_{j}:=\langle g, h_{j}\rangle$.
 In practice, one has to choose a truncation parameter $k$ to approximate the infinite series, such that:

 where $ \widetilde{g}_{k}(\omega) :=\sum_{j=1}^{k} c_{j} h_{j}(\omega) $ and $\epsilon_{k}(\omega) :=\sum_{j=k+1}^{\infty} c_{j} h_{j}(\omega) $.